Giacomo Abbondo: Beatification

 The informative process of the cause commenced on 22 January 1923 with people attributing a wide range of miracles to his intercession.
+Abbondo's spiritual writings were approved by theologians on 20 November 1935.
 The cause for sainthood commenced on 25 January 2003 and the process that commenced in Vercelli bestowed upon him the title of Servant of God.
 This came after the Congregation for the Causes of Saints approved the opening of the cause with the declaration of "nihil obstat" (nothing against).

 The Positio – documentation on his life of heroic virtue – was submitted to Rome on 5 December 2008 for assessment at the discretion of the C.C.S.
 Pope Francis declared him to be Venerable on 9 May 2014.

 A miracle alleged to have resulted from his intercession was investigated and was validated on 5 December 2008.
 The medical board stationed in Rome approved the miracle on 26 June 2014 and theologians also granted their approval to the miracle on 20 November 2014.
 Pope Francis approved the miracle on 5 May 2015 and allowed for him to be beatified; the beatification took place in Vercelli on 11 June 2016; Cardinal Angelo Amato presided over the celebration.
 Present was Vercelli native Cardinal Tarcisio Bertone and a total of ten bishops.

 The miracle in question involved the 1907 healing of the teenager Giovanni Domenico Viola.